Ireland’s Michelin-star publican: ‘We’ll stay the way we are’

 “I’ve been doing it a long time,” said McGrath, who has held a Bib Gourmand for nine years.
 “We got a Bib straight off the bat when we opened in 2009.
 It was hard times, it was touch and go, and we’re lucky to be here.”

-His menu draws on food from the Burren, seafood from the nearby Atlantic coastline and smoked salmon from Birgitta Curtin’s Burren Smokehouse.
-His ham hock terrine is a brilliant pub classic, long simmered ham hocks mixed with shallots, gherkins, capers and parsley and pressed into a loaf for slicing with celeriac remoulade.
+His menu draws on food from the Burren, seafood from the nearby Atlantic coastline and smoked salmon cured in-house.
+His ham hock terrine is a brilliant pub classic, long simmered ham hocks mixed with shallots, gherkins, capers and parsley, served with celeriac remoulade.

 Of his decision to offer a higher standard of fare than normal pub grub, McGrath told The Irish Times: “We started off not doing what we do now, obviously, we were in a bit of a tailspin with the economic climate.